aiven/aiven-docs/docs/tools/cli/service/integration.md

 title: avn service integration
 ---

-Full list of commands for
-`avn service integration`.
+A full list of commands for `avn service integration`.

 ## Manage Aiven internal and external integrations